Accessible Web Design

 Accessibility isn’t a feature, an up-sell, a trend, or a passing phenomenon.
 And yet so many agencies treat it as such.

-At 5forests, we take accessible web design seriously.
-We believe that all websites should provide the same level of usability, functionality, and enjoyment to all people, regardless of their level of capability.
-Our websites not only meet minimum standards, they exceed them.
-Because accessibility is not merely good for business, it’s just plain good.
+At 5forests, we take accessible web design and development seriously.
+We believe that websites should provide the same level of usability, functionality, and enjoyment to all people, regardless of their level of capability.
+Our designs adhere to the Web Content Accessibility Guidelines (WCAG), ensuring that your website meets the latest standards for accessibility and is navigable and usable for users with various disabilities.

 Designed for real people